yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 # Dumping Prod.keys and Title.keys

 3. We will now dump your `prod.keys` and `title.keys` for decryption of your game files.
     - 3a.
-Boot your Nintendo Switch into RCM mode[Booting into RCM](#booting-into-rcm) and make sure it is connected to your computer.
+Boot your Nintendo Switch into [RCM mode](#booting-into-rcm) and make sure it is connected to your computer.
     - 3b.
 Extract the `hekate_ctcaer_X.X.X.bin` file from the `hekate` zip file you downloaded from the prerequisites.
     - 3c.
 Run TegraRcmGUI.
 In the `Payload` tab of TegraRcmGUI, click on the folder icon and navigate to the `hekate.bin` file you extracted earlier.
     - 3d.
 Click on `Inject Payload` and your Switch will boot into the Hekate menu.